camibarbagallo27/IE-MAPS/README.md

 1. Clone or download our repository.
 (If you scroll upwards you will find a green button that says: "Clone or Download", click and select "Download ZIP").

-2. Download and install anaconda, choose the latest download. (https://www.anaconda.com/distribution/).
+2. Download and install anaconda, choose the latest download and keep the default options. (https://www.anaconda.com/distribution/).

 3. Unzip our repository.

 4. Open anaconda prompt:
-   1. Indicate where you have saved the folder by typing: CD C:\Users\Username\Downloads\IE-Maps-master\IEMAPS (document path)         and then press ENTER
+   1. Indicate where you have saved the folder by typing: cd C:\Users\Username(insert your username)\Downloads\IE-Maps-                master\IEMAPS (document path) and then press ENTER
    2. To open the file type: python IEMAPS.py and then press ENTER

 5. Now start using our program!